Garbage-people/roskisAppFront/README.md

 ```

 It will start the application.
 The port which is used when running locally is localhost:5173.

+The backend for this project can be found here: https://github.com/Garbage-people/roskisAppBack

 ## Quick Guide to LähiRoskikset